vitejs/vite/docs/guide/api-vite-environment.md

 - **Type:** `(ctx: HotContext) => Array<ModuleNode> | void | Promise<Array<ModuleNode> | void>`
 - **See also:** [HMR API](./api-hmr)

 The `hotUpdate` hook allows plugins to perform custom HMR update handling for a given environment.
-When a file changes, the HMR algorithm is run for each environment in serie according to the order in `server.environments`, so the `hotUpdate` hook will be called multiple times.
+When a file changes, the HMR algorithm is run for each environment in series according to the order in `server.environments`, so the `hotUpdate` hook will be called multiple times.
 The hook receives a context object with the following signature:

 ```ts
 interface HotContext {